Social Items

 Route 1: LRT-1/LRT-2/Jeep-MRT-Jeep

 1. Go to MRT-Shaw Boulevard station.
-In order to get there, either:
+Choose one of the following:

-• From Divisoria/Recto, ride a jeep to San Juan, and get off at Vicente Cruz/Pureza.
-Ride an FX to SM Megamall, and get off at Shaw Boulevard station.
+4. From Divisoria/Recto, ride a jeep to San Juan, get off at Vicente Cruz/Pureza, ride an FX to SM Megamall, and get off at Shaw Boulevard station.

-3. Ride a jeep to Ugong, Pasig, and get off at Tiendesitas.
+6. Ride a jeep to Ugong, Pasig, and alight at Tiendesitas.

 Route 2: LRT-1/LRT-2/Jeep-MRT-Jeep/FX-Jeep

-• From Divisoria/Recto, ride a jeep to San Juan, and get off at Vicente Cruz/Pureza.
-Ride an FX to SM Megamall, and get off at Ortigas station.
+4. From Divisoria/Recto, ride a jeep to San Juan, get off at Vicente Cruz/Pureza, ride an FX to SM Megamall, and get off at Ortigas station.

-4. From the Ortigas entrance of Robinson's Galleria, ride a jeep to Rosario, and get off at IPI (Ortigas Avenue cor.
+7. From Robinson's Galleria's Ortigas entrance, take a jeep to Rosario, get off at IPI (Ortigas Avenue cor.
 Eulogio Rodriguez Jr. Avenue).
-Landmark is a flyover.

 Route 3: Jeep-FX-Jeep/FX-Jeep

-3. From the Ortigas entrance of Robinson's Galleria, ride a jeep to Rosario, and get off at IPI (Ortigas Avenue cor.
+4. From the Ortigas entrance of Robinson's Galleria, take a jeep to Rosario, get off at IPI (Ortigas Avenue cor.
 Eulogio Rodriguez Jr. Avenue).
-Landmark is a flyover.

 Route 4: LRT-2/LRT-1/Jeep/FX-Jeep

-• From Divisoria or Taft, ride a jeep/FX to Cubao, and get off at LRT-2-Araneta Center-Cubao station.
+4. From Divisoria or Taft, ride a jeep/FX to Cubao, get off at LRT-2-Araneta Center-Cubao station.

-2. Walk past Isetann and Aurora Arcade, and turn right at Gen. Romulo Avenue.
+5. Walk past Isetann and Aurora Arcade, turn right at Gen. Romulo Avenue.

 From Pasay: